QwenLM/Qwen2.5-Coder/README.md

 3. ✨ Retain strengths in math and general capabilities from base model

 > [!Important]
-> We updates both the special tokens and their corresponding token ids, in order to maintain consistency with Qwen2.5.
+> We update both the special tokens and their corresponding token ids, in order to maintain consistency with Qwen2.5.
 The new special tokens are as the following:

 ```json
 {